-If you want to be a model, like in any industry, you’ll want to have someone in your corner who can help guide your career.
+If you want to be a model, like in any industry or profession, you’ll want to have someone in your corner who can help guide your career.
 That’s where agents come in.
 They can help you refine your book, set up go-sees, and help direct your career.

 Agencies are now casting a much wider net to find talent via social media.
 Inviting Instagram users to add a hashtag to their posts allows recruiters to view thousands of potential models without ever leaving their office.

 You can also skip the middleman and approach agencies directly.
 Do your research and find agencies are in your area.
 Look for ones that align with your desired career path, then simply email them your website and a quick, attention-grabbing cover letter.

 A word of warning: if an agency is demanding hundreds or thousands of dollars up front, keep looking.
 That’s not the agency for you.

 What the Heck is a Go-See?